dicky7/DiTonton_Expert/README.md

-#Submission Flutter Expert
+# Submission Flutter Expert
-This is a repository that contains the source code of my submissions project at Dicoding "Belajar Fundamental Aplikasi Android" course
+This is a repository that contains the source code of my submissions project at Dicoding "Menjadi Fluter Developer Expert" course
 <br/>
 <br/>
-#Applied Concept:
+# Applied Concept:
 - Clean architecture
 - State Management with Bloc & Provider
 - SSL Pinning